ktrnthsnr/Redux-Store/README.md

 3. Add offline capabilities and functionality to persist data by implementing cached server-side data using IndexedDB so a user may continue to shop if temporarily losing internet connectivity.

-4. Update code to handle secure online payments with a Stripe service.
+4. Update code to handle secure online payments coordinated with a Stripe payment service.

 5. Update middleware and front-end GraphQL and React.